 We are also very interested in influenza pathogenesis from the perspective of the host.
 How does immune status and genetic polymorphisms in essential host genes affect pathology after infection?
 Finally, we will utilize genetically modified mice to study specific gene function in the context of an influenza virus infection.
 Viral titers, production of inflammatory mediators and the cellular immune response will be quantified after intranasal infection allowing us to dissect the function of the host protein during an infection.

 Finally, we are interested in influenza reassortment.
 Gene reassortment is a unique evolutionary tool available to segmented viruses, including influenza, allowing efficient transfer of genetic material across different strains of influenza virus.
 Reassortment has generated many of the past pandemic influenza viruses.
 Despite its importance, little is known about the mechanism of reassortment, the bottlenecks for the generation of a novel virus and the genetic requirements enabling the mixing of influenza virus genomes.

-- The Boon Lab welcomes Tamarand and Houda to the team
+- The Boon Lab welcomes Astha to the team